Every state’s favourite fast food chain: the ultimate list

 North Carolina: Sunrise Biscuit Kitchen, Chapel Hill and Louisburg

 If you’re in need of comfort food fast, Sunrise Biscuit Kitchen serves country-style fried chicken biscuits and delicious Southern breakfasts from a drive-thru window.
 The famed biscuits are the kind you need both hands to eat, and customers say they’re perfectly buttery and flaky, with generous fillings of fried chicken, egg, bacon, sausage, and cheese.
-If you’re seriously hungry, order a hash brown on the side and slip it inside your biscuit for even more indulgence.
+If you’re seriously hungry, order a hash brown and slip it inside your biscuit for even more indulgence.

 North Dakota: Sickies Garage Burgers & Brews, Bismarck and Fargo